A province-by-province look at returning to school during the COVID-19 pandemic

 The Newfoundland and Labrador provincial government plan has announced that schools will be reopening in September.
 However, class sizes will remain large and there are concerns about the strategy for transporting students to schools.

 Recently, the government has been accused of dismissing teachers' concerns about reopening safely as fear mongering, which infuriated frontline teachers and school staff.
-The Newfoundland and Labrador Teachers' Association has been very active on twitter, sharing useful information for teachers, and has initiated a province-wide online petition calling on government to ensure safe schools when students, teachers and other staff return in September.
+The Newfoundland and Labrador Teachers' Association has been very active on Twitter, sharing useful information for teachers, and has initiated a province-wide online petition calling on government to ensure safe schools when students, teachers and other staff return in September.
 Please sign the petition through the following link.

 Northwest Territories